-TAFE Western Australia (TAFE WA) offers a wide range of career-oriented courses and university pathways for international students in beautiful and welcoming Western Australia.
+TAFE Western Australia offers a wide range of career-oriented courses and university pathways for international students in beautiful and welcoming Western Australia.
 At TAFE Western Australia, students can study Certificate/Diploma courses that prepare them for work on course completion.
 Or they can pursue an Advanced Diploma/Higher Education Diploma/Associate Degree in a variety of subjects including art, design, multimedia, business, management, hospitality, and aviation and gain entry into university.
 TAFE WA also offers English courses for students looking to improve their English skills for career enhancement, as well as further study.

 TAFE Western Australia